eapearson/kbase-ui-plugin-dataview-widget-sample/README.md

 First, you need to get kbase-ui at [https://gitub.com/kbase/kbase-ui]() and ensure that you are set up and able to do the basic build and preview.

-The *kbase-ui* repo contains seminal documentation; especially relevant is the *quick-deploy.md* description of a standard production deployment of the ui.
+The *kbase-ui* repo contains seminal documentation; especially relevant is the *quick-deploy.md* description of a standard production deployment of the ui, and *prerequisites* for the build environment.

 The developer deployment differs from the production deploy, although the production deploy is a part of the development workflow (specifically, testing before a pull request is issued.)

 In short, the developer build process is: